How to Slice a Brisket Like a Texan

 Resting the Brisket

-Resting isn’t just some fancy chef thing.
-When you pull that brisket off the smoker, all those juices are bouncing around inside like they’re at a rodeo.
-Give them time to settle down and redistribute.
+Resting isn’t just a fancy chef thing; it’s a critical step in the Texas-style process.
+When you pull the brisket off the smoker, juices are bouncing around inside like they’re at a rodeo.

 slicing brisket techniques on cutting brisket against the grain